pranshugaba/hugo-website/content/about/_index.md

 ## About me

-Hi, I'm Pranshu.
-I am currently a third-year PhD student in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
-My research interests include Logic, Automata, and Games, as well as Algebra and Combinatorics.
-Previously, I did my undergraduate studies in Maths at [IISc, Bangalore](https://iisc.ac.in/).
+Hi, I'm Pranshu.  :wave:

 ### Education

-- Tata Institute of Fundamental Research, Mumbai
-    - PhD in Theoretical Computer Science (in progress)
-    - Sep 2020 -- July 2025 (expected)
-    - Coursework
+#### TIFR, Mumbai
+I am a third-year PhD student in the [School of Technology and Computer Science](https://www.tcs.tifr.res.in) at [TIFR, Mumbai](https://www.tifr.res.in/).
+My research interests include Logic, Automata, and Games.
+Some relevant courses that I have taken include
-        - Algebraic Automata theory
+- Algebraic Automata Theory
 - Logic, Automata, and Games
 - Algebra and Computation
 - Computational Complexity
 - Online Algorithms

-- Indian Institute of Science, Bangalore
-    - Bachelor of Science (Research)
-    - August 2016 -- July 2020
-    - Coursework
+#### IISc, Bangalore
+Previously, I did my undergraduate studies in Maths at [IISc, Bangalore](https://iisc.ac.in/) from 2016 to 2020.
+Some courses that I took in IISc include
 - Automata and Computability
+- Graphics and Visualization
 - Game theory
 - Graph theory
 - Combinatorics
 - Algebra I and II
 - Topology
 - Measure theory

 ### Hobbies